-Gas forms in your large intestine when bacteria ferments carbohydrates that aren’t digested in your small intestine.
+Gas forms in your large intestine when bacteria ferment carbohydrates that do not get digested in your small intestine.
 Bacteria also consume some of that gas, but the remaining gas is released when you pass gas.

-Certain high-fiber foods may cause gas, including legumes; vegetables such as asparagus, broccoli, and brussels sprouts; fructose found in artichokes, pears, gluten and soft drinks; and lactose found in dairy products.
-I will talk about foods that cause excessive gas more in-detail later.
-However, it’s important to not confuse bloating and gas.
-Gas causes bloating, however bloating doesn’t cause gas.
+Certain high-fiber foods may cause gas, including legumes, vegetables such as asparagus, broccoli, and brussels sprouts; fructose found in artichokes, pears, gluten, and soft drinks; and lactose found in dairy products.
+I will talk about foods that cause excessive gas in more detail later.
+However, it’s essential not to confuse bloating and gas.
+Gas causes bloating.
+However, bloating doesn’t cause gas.

 What Are the Causes of Excessive Gas?

-There are three factors that cause excessive gas: gut infections, autoimmune disease, and foods you eat.
+Three factors cause excessive gas: gut infections, autoimmune disease, and the foods you eat.
 Let’s talk about the causes of excessive gas.

-Most of your gut bacteria are meant to be located in your large intestine and colon.
-When the bacteria normally found in the large intestine and colon begin to colonize the small intestine and overgrow, SIBO occurs.
+Most of your gut bacteria are located in your large intestine and colon.
+When the bacteria typically found in the large intestine and colon begin to colonize the small intestine and overgrow, SIBO occurs.

 Your gut is naturally lined with mucus that lubricates and protects it.
 However, an overgrowth of bacteria can damage your gut’s mucosal lining.
-Damaged mucus creates an opportunity for bacterial biofilms — or groups of microorganisms that are protected by a layer of protective slime — to attach to your cell wall, making them harder to control.
+Damaged mucus allows bacterial biofilms — or groups of microorganisms protected by a layer of protective slime — to attach to your cell wall, making them harder to control.

-As the group of bacteria thrive and feed off of undigested food in your small intestine, the carbohydrates ferment and produce hydrogen.
-Hydrogen can feed single-celled organisms in your small bowel called archaea, which then produce methane.
-With SIBO, an excess amount of hydrogen, methane, or both can occur in your digestive system.
+As the group of bacteria thrives and feeds off of undigested food in your small intestine, the carbohydrates ferment and produce hydrogen.
+Hydrogen can feed single-celled organisms in your small bowel called archaea, producing methane.
+With SIBO, excess hydrogen, methane, or both can occur in your digestive system.

-The excess gas in your GI tract can lead to other SIBO symptoms such as severe bloating, among others.
+The excess gas in your GI tract can lead to SIBO bloating and other SIBO symptoms, such as severe bloating, among others.

 Candida is a form of yeast that lives in your mouth and intestines in small amounts.
 Its job is to aid with digestion and nutrient absorption.
 It is a part of your body’s normal microflora — the microorganisms that live in a delicate balance in your mouth, throat, gut, vagina in women, and on your skin.

 Gluten can cause bloating because of the inflammation it can create in your digestive tract, which interferes with digestion.
-I recommend everyone avoid gluten, even if you don’t have Celiac disease, because it triggers the release of a substance called zonulin that causes leaky gut.
-In turn, leaky gut leads to inflammation that can cause a whole host of symptoms, including bloating.
+I recommend everyone avoid gluten, even if you don’t have Celiac disease, because it triggers the release of a substance called zonulin that causes a leaky gut.
+In turn, leaky gut leads to inflammation that can cause many symptoms, including bloating.

-Dairy is one of the main causes of bloating in people who don’t produce the lactase enzyme, which allows you to break down lactose found in milk into simple sugars.
+Dairy is one of the leading causes of bloating in people who don’t produce the lactase enzyme, the digestive enzyme which allows you to break down lactose found in milk into simple sugars.
 The lactose travels undigested into your colon, where bacteria may begin to ferment it, creating gas.
-In a similar way to gluten, this leads to inflammation and poor digestion of both lactose and the foods that you eat while your gut is inflamed.
+In a similar way to gluten, this leads to inflammation and poor digestion of lactose and the foods you eat while your gut is inflamed.

-If you aren’t lactose intolerant, you might still react to the two proteins found in milk, casein and whey.
-Casein is a protein with a very similar molecular structure to gluten and 50% of people who are gluten intolerant are casein intolerant as well.
+If you aren’t lactose intolerant, you might still react to the two proteins found in milk, casein, and whey.
+Casein is a protein with a very similar molecular structure to gluten, and 50% of people who are gluten intolerant are also casein intolerant.
 As with gluten, I recommend that everyone avoid dairy, especially if they are concerned about bloating.

-As mentioned earlier, beans and cruciferous vegetables such as brussels sprouts and broccoli cause gas because they contain raffinose, a trisaccharide that is difficult to digest and leads to fermentation and the production of intestinal gas.
+As mentioned, beans and cruciferous vegetables such as brussels sprouts and broccoli cause gas because they contain raffinose.
+This trisaccharide is challenging to digest and leads to fermentation and the production of intestinal gas.

 5 Steps To Get Rid of Bloating and Gas